actolonen/Analysis_Lab/Growth/Media_Recipes/Recipes/2xYTG.md

 -   4 g NaCl

+-   5 g glucose

 -   Add 900 ml H2O

 -   Adjust to pH 5.2 (ou pH 7)

 -   Adjust volume to 1 L

--    Dispatch into 100 ml bottles
+- Add xg cysteine HCl

 -   Autoclave or filter.
-The meidum can be sterilized by autoclave or filtration.
+The medium can be sterilized by autoclave or filtration.
 To store autoclaved media, close the bottle tightly to keep it reduced.
 If medium is filtered, transfer to the glove box to reduce.

--   Add glucose to 5 g/L final concentration